SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

             * Efficiency map: contains the efficiencies for |EMrs|.
 Each map refers to a single simplified model (or more precisely to a single |element| or sum of |elements|).

-A summary of the above structure can be seen below:
+A schematic summary of the above structure can be seen below:

 .. _databaseScheme: